DevExpress/testcafe-studio-docs/documentation/user-interface/report-view.md

 ## Exporting the Report

 TestCafe Studio allows you to export a report to an archive file.
-This archive includes the report in the serialized form and screenshots taken during the test run.
+This archive includes the serialized report in the selected format (JSON if the grid view is selected) and screenshots taken during the test run.

 To export a report, use the IMAGE button.